Clarinet Methods

 14.95

 C706: The New Imperial Method for Clarinet by C.L.
 Staats.
-John Church Co., 1940, PB, 101 pages.
+Theodore Presser Co., 1960, PB, 101 pages.
 A popular one volume method that includes etudes used in some areas for high school level auditions.

 C639: A New Tune a Day for Clarinet DVD Edition by Ned Bennett.
 Boston Music Co., 2006, PB, 64 pages plus CD and DVD.
 A New Tune A Day features the same logical, gentle pace and keen attention to detail that made earlier editions so hugely popular and successful.
 Clear explanatory diagrams and photographs help guide the student through the lessons and achieve the very best in tone, technique and posture.
 The selection of music is fresh and exciting, including duets and rounds to inspire the student and ensure that those vital practice hours are never boring.
 The accompanying audio CD features a virtuoso performance and backing track for each pieces, as well as recorded examples to support the lessons.
 The DVD features lessons on: basic techniques, putting the instrument together, posture, looking after the instrument, basic music notation, and how to approach the first piece.